Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/1-the-early-demon.md

 The servers were allowed the key to the Vestry.
 It was their job to make sure the flasks were filled with wine and water, the crucifer supplied with wafers and all the linen in order.
 My fellow server was a young man named Alan Atwill.
 Cold wintry Saturday afternoons could be awful at Geelong Grammar.
 The sou-westerlies which blew across Corio Bay seemed to come direct from Mawson Island and football had few attractions unless one was destined for the school firsts.

 It was 3 pm.
 I said to Atwill: "We had better go over to the Chapel and check.
-We're on at 8 am tomorrow.
+We're on at 8 am tomorrow."
 We went into the little Vestry, used the smaller of the two keys to open the cupboard and there were the bottles, long, brown with black labels.
 They held the Vestry wine.

 "I wonder what it's like.
 I mean when you are taking Communion you don't really know.
 You only get a miserable little sip."